mohamedhabiballah1/inception42/README.md

     - Use environment variables stored in a `.env` file.
     - NGINX container must be the only entrypoint via port 443 using TLSv1.2/1.3.

-## Bonus Requirements

-1. Set up Redis cache for your WordPress website.
-2. Set up an FTP server container pointing to the volume of your WordPress website.
-3. Create a simple static website using a language other than PHP.
-4. Set up Adminer.
-5. Set up an additional service of your choice and justify its usefulness during the defense.

 ## Setup and Installation

 ### Prerequisites